tehmaze/tehmaze.github.io/_posts/blog/radio/2016-03-23-digital-mobile-radio.md

 Luckily, the DMR specification leaves plenty of room for other voice codecs to be carried over the DMR network.
 So hopefully, the HAM radio will start experimenting with open voice standards like [Codec2][] or [Opus][].

+## Adressing on the DMR network

+Addressing on the DMR network uses 24 bit identifiers to uniquely identify actors on the network.
+There are two standard modes that carry voice information (indicated by the Full Link Control Opcode or FLCO) that indicate wether a voice packet is destined for a group, or for a (private) user to user conversation.
+If a group voice packet is sent, the destination identifier is usually referred to as a *Talk Group*.

 ## Brandmeister